 When you process a payroll, you need to submit a full payment submission (FPS) on or before the date you pay your employees.

-However, there may be occasions when you need to pay your employees at a different time and not on the agreed date.
-For example, on a bank holiday.
+However, sometimes you may need to pay your employees on a different date to normal, for example, on a bank holiday.

 Cause